selective-php/transformer/README.md

 ## Introduction

-This Transformer component provides functionality to map, cast and loop array values from one array to another array.
+This Transformer component provides functionality to map, cast and loop array values from an array or object to another array.

 Converting complex data with simple PHP works by using a lot of type casting, `if` conditions and looping through the data with `foreach()`.
 This leads to very high cyclomatic complexity and nesting depth, and thus poor "code rating".